Filter - Advanced Topics

 Type Casting

-Section titled “Type Casting”When PostgreSQL cannot compare values of different types, you can explicitly cast values using the :: operator followed by a type name.
+Section titled “Value Type Casting”You can cast values (the right side of comparisons) using the :: operator followed by a type name.

 Supported Cast Types